jhenals/Jhenamj/README.md

-- 👋 Hi, I’m @Jhenamj
+- 👋 Hi, I’m Jhenalyn Subol
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and piano
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: suboljhenalyn3@gmail.com

 <!---
-Jhenamj/Jhenamj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jhenals/Jhenamj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->